hmrc/accessibility/docs/common-issues/error-summary.md

 ### Impact

-The user has to look through the whole page to try and indentify all the issues to be corrected.
+Without clear error messages the user has to look through the whole page to try and indentify all the issues to be corrected.
+In some cases this could cause the user to be unable to procede and abandon using the service altogether.

 ### Solution